-- Breasts with insufficient glandular tissue often lack roundness and may have an odd shape
+This is not about small breasts.
+Breasts with insufficient glandular tissue often lack roundness and may have an odd shape

 One breast may look very different than the other and there is often little to no breast growth during pregnancy

-Beware of Low Milk Supply Mistaken Identity
+Beware of Low Breast Milk Supply Mistaken Identity

 Have you ever heard of perceived low milk supply?
 That is when a mom thinks her supply is low, but it really isn’t.
 This can happen when she plays the comparison game.
 It’s particularly a hazard when comparing a breastfed baby’s behavior to a formula fed baby.

-Things that can make you think you have a low milk supply
+There are many things that can make you think you have a low milk supply

-- No let-down sensation
+No let-down sensation

 Breasts feel softer after a few months

 You can’t pump as much as you used to

 You can’t pump as much as others

-- Your baby is eating more than usual, possibly because of a growth spurt
+Your baby is eating more than usual, possibly because of a growth spurt

 Your baby eats more frequently than other babies you know

 This is not a secret.
 But it is something that you need to double check.

-- Get a Good Latch.
 This is going to result in your baby getting more of the milk that is in your breasts.
 It is also going to make breastfeeding more comfortable for you.

 It is just what it sounds like.
 You compress the breast to help get the milk out.
 This can help the baby with a weak suck.
 It’s also effective if you have a baby who wants you to do most of the work.

-3 Ways Pumping Can Increase Milk Supply
+3-Ways To Use Pumping To Increase Milk Supply

+Nothing too complex about this one.
 Breast massage and compression during pumping has been shown to increase milk production (Source).

 There are a few different techniques for power pumping.